NiklasTreml/go-nn/README.md

     // ...
     ```

-For a more detailed understanding, refer to the example provided in the `main` package.
+For a more detailed understanding, refer to the examples provided [here](/cmd/).

 ## Contribution 🤝